teunmooij/payload-tools/packages/openapi/README.md

 - authentication requirements for all your endpoints
 - extension points to merge your custom openapi definitions into the schema

+Alternatives:

-If you want to publish the document with a swagger UI, use [payload-swagger](https://www.npmjs.com/package/payload-swagger) instead.
+- [payload-swagger](https://www.npmjs.com/package/payload-swagger) if you want to publish the openapi document with a swagger UI
+- [create-payload-api-docs](https://www.npmjs.com/package/create-payload-api-docs) if you want a cli version

 ## Installation